tashfaaa/tashfaaa.github.io/_posts/2025-12-05-final-project-report.md

 ## It works!

-Purple light when there isn't sufficient light/with the ligth sensor covered by a book:
+Purple light when there isn't sufficient light/with the light sensor covered by a book:

 ![purple](https://tashfaaa.github.io/assets/img/purp.jpg)